 Vodafone have the best proposition in market for overseas roaming on their SIM Only plans.
 For $5 per day, you can safely (and that is probably the key word) use your phone overseas.
 Vodafone’s huge global coverage works in their favor here.
 The range of countries you can go Red Roaming in is already large and is growing every day.
 Optus and Telstra’s equivalents are more expensive and offers less international coverage.
 If you travel overseas regularly then Vodafone should be a strong contender for your money.

 Vodafone have effectively emulated Optus’ insurance scheme.
-And it’s really good.
-It’s less than $15 per month, it has some very reasonable terms and it’s far more useful than what was the industry standard until recently.
+Iit has some very reasonable terms and it’s far more useful than what was the industry standard until recently and it will let you insure your device up to a value of $2000.
 Remember, you’ll only be able to use it if you got your phone from Vodafone in the first place.
-So, if you’re after a SIM Only plan then this might not be relevant to you.
-Also, Optus’ scheme is just as good (which is why it was copied!)
-However, both Vodafone and Optus beat Telstra hands down on insurance.

 - Good Self Service App: